-The following are the options under consideration.
+The following options are under consideration.

 2.2.1 Option 1: No Action (Status Quo)

-Under Option 1, the BMUS lists in the FEPs would not be reclassified and the complex would remain a diverse set of species that have varying life history characteristics.
-It retains the species composition as described in Table 1 and 2.
-The recent stock assessment that analyzed the BMUS in each island area as a single complex (Langseth et al. 2019) would remain to be the Best Scientific Information Available (BSIA) until the next stock assessment is completed for each fishery, which would also determine stock status for the same group of species as the previous assessment.
+Under Option 1, the BMUS lists in the FEPs would not be revised and the complexes would remain a diverse set of species that have varying life history characteristics in each territorial island area.
+Thus, Option 1 would retain the complex composition for BMUS as described in Table 1 and Table 2.
+The recent stock assessments that analyzed the BMUS in each island area as a single complex (Langseth et al. 2019) would remain to be the Best Scientific Information Available (BSIA) until the next stock assessment is completed for each fishery, which will also determine stock status for the same group of species as the previous assessment.
 Each BMUS complex would be managed as a single fishery under a conservative catch projection estimate that could potentially suppress sectors of the fishery.
-In the case of Guam, the No Action option disregards the distinction between deep water bottomfishing by those considered to specialize in deepwater bottomfishing methods and shallow-water, primarily non-commercial, bottomfishing.
-This option will not consider other species that may be part of the fishery as the fishery evolved over time.
+For Guam, this option disregards the distinction between shallow and deep water bottomfishing by those considered to specialize in shallow-water, primarily non-commercial, bottomfishing and deepwater bottomfishing methods.
+This option would not consider other species that may be part of the fisheries as they evolved over time.

-The No Action option means all other MSA requirements would remain the same particularly, status determination criteria, essential fish habitat, fishery and bycatch monitoring, human communities, and ACL and AM specification.
-This alternative will also retain the current level of coordinated management (or lack thereof) between the territorial and federal agencies.
+Under the No Action option, all other Magnuson-Stevens Act requirements would remain the same, and particularly, requirements associated with status determination criteria, essential fish habitat, fishery and bycatch monitoring, human communities, and ACL and AM specifications would be unchanged.
+This option would also maintain the current level of coordinated management (or lack thereof) between the territorial and federal agencies.